PanicStation.org

 Do not do these things

-• Don’t put your hands into pooled water if there are nearby plugs, extension leads, or an appliance under/near the sink—make the area electrically safe first.
+• Don’t put your hands into pooled water if there are sockets, plugs, extension leads, a dishwasher, washing machine, waste-disposal unit, boiler controls, or any other electrical item nearby.

-• Don’t leave the property with water still running or with the stopcock partially closed “for now”.
+• Don’t leave the property while water is still running or while wet electrics may still be live.

 What to do now